 The Double Cluster rates among the most magnificent deep-sky objects not to be included in the famous Messier catalog.
 Of course, Charles Messier (1730-1817) was looking for deep-sky objects that could be mistaken for comets.
 He must have thought nobody would see this pair of glittery clusters as a comet in the sky.

 Although considered a deep-sky jewel, the Double Cluster is visible to the unaided eye in a dark country sky.
 If you zoom in on them with binoculars or a wide view telescope, you’ll see them as two glorious star clusters.

 Double Cluster science.
 The Double Cluster is thought to be some 7,500 light-years distant, and to be separated from one another by a few hundred light-years.
 It’s amazing that we can see these stars at all across this great span of space.
 We know they must be bright stars, intrinsically, or we wouldn’t be able to see them.
 Each cluster contains a few hundred stars, and, indeed, these stars are young, hot supergiant suns that are many thousands of times more luminous than our sun.

 Astronomers tell us that the Double Cluster lies within the Perseus arm of the Milky Way galaxy.
 However, our solar system resides in the inner part of the Orion arm.
 Therefore, when we look at the Double Cluster, we are looking through our local spiral arm and all the way to the next spiral arm outward from the galactic center.

-The two star clusters making up the Double Cluster are called NGC 869 (h Persei) and NGC 884 (chi Persei).
+The two star clusters making up the Double Cluster are called NGC 869 (h Persei) and NGC 884 (Chi Persei).

-h Persei’s position is Right Ascension: 2h 19m; Declination: 57o 9′ north
+The position of h Persei’s is Right Ascension: 2h 19m; Declination: 57o 9′ north

-chi persei’s position is Right Ascension: 2h 22.4m; Declination: 57o 7′ north
+Chi Persei’s position is Right Ascension: 2h 22.4m; Declination: 57o 7′ north